Revali456/Multi-Threaded-Elevator-Simulation/README.md

 - Implement scheduling algorithms for optimizing elevator movement.
 - Improve error handling and edge case management.

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it as per the license terms.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for enhancements or bug fixes.